 They spent time in Mumbai’s low-income settlements, learning about the compounding challenges of lack of information, resources and access to quality health services.
 SNEHA was thus established in 1999 to work on the twin goals of improving health-seeking behaviour among underserved communities and improving quality of public health services.
-Today, SNEHA is a 490+ person-strong organisation with extensive on-ground experience in helping build healthy lives of urban women and children.
+Today, SNEHA is a 500+ person-strong organisation with extensive on-ground experience in helping build healthy lives of urban women and children.
 Its vision, mission and values affirm its commitment to the health of vulnerable women, children and families.

 A group of philanthropists and neonatologists working in Mumbai’s largest public hospitals launch SNEHA